Cleaning Vinyl Records

 Today we will offer a few practical tips how to clean vinyl records for all nostalgic for the good old record players or for those who have not had a chance to use a turntable until now.

 When handling a turntable first turn on the amplifier, wait until it’s warmed up, put on your record, and moving the lever of the tonearm.
-Then carefully press a tonearm onto vinyl record so that the needle gently sit in the beginning of the spiral grooves.
+Then carefully put a tonearm onto record so that the needle gently sit in the beginning of the spiral grooves.
 Vinyl records need occasional cleaning with a record cleaning brush because of a collected dust which will produce noise.

 Vinyl Record Cleaning